vincent-lagarde/Challenge_Natixis_NLP_Finance/README.md

 # Challenge Natixis - NLP Finance

-This project is part of a challenge aimed at predicting index returns using textual data, specifically central bank speeches.
-It showcases my ability to apply advanced Natural Language Processing (NLP) techniques to solve real-world financial prediction problems.
+This project was developed as part of a challenge organized by Natixis in partnership with Paris Dauphine University and École Polytechnique.
+The objective of the challenge was to predict index returns using textual data, specifically central bank speeches, by applying advanced Natural Language Processing (NLP) techniques.

 ## Context

-Central bank speeches significantly influence financial markets by impacting macroeconomic factors such as interest rates, monetary policy, inflation expectations, and credit.
-This project demonstrates the application of NLP tools to extract insights from these speeches and predict financial market movements.
+Central bank speeches have a significant impact on financial markets, influencing key macroeconomic factors such as interest rates, monetary policy, inflation expectations, and credit dynamics.
+This challenge focused on leveraging these speeches to predict financial market movements through the application of NLP methods.

 ## My Contributions